Health Information Services (Health Records)

 Accessing the Health Record on Behalf of Another Person

 If you are requesting the health information on behalf of another person, complete the Request for Access to Personal Health Information on Behalf of a Patient Form above and mail or drop off the form at the hospital or health care center where you received care.
-Refer to the Site Contact Information listing below for information.
+Refer to the Site Contact Information listing (Acute Care Facilities) above for information.
 You may call the applicable site for their fax number.

 Sharing Your Health Record with a Third Party